How to make a planned gift

 Gift Planning Program

-Some of the benefits of making a planned gift to the Alzheimer Society of Huron County include:
+Some of the benefits of making a planned gift to the Alzheimer Society Huron Perth include:

 - Tax advantages under current laws.